- > About Us

 In addition to endeavoring to prevent excessive work hours, Daiichi Sankyo has created systems that allow for flexible work hours based on the characteristics of each individual's work to promote a diverse range of working styles for improving productivity and respecting employee autonomy.

-Daiichi Sankyo is developing a workplace environment that enables employees to exercise their full potential and advance their careers, even while raising children.
+The Group companies in Japan are developing a workplace environment that enables both male and female employees to exercise their full potential and advance their careers, even while raising children.

 Shortened Work Hours for Childcare (Choice of Fixed-Time System or Flex Time System)